bombchus/z64-music-wiki/docs/vanilla-reference/seqplayer/seq-channel.md

 ## 0xEB: Set Soundfont & Instrument
 placeholder

+sets the soundfont and instrument from said soundfont the channel will use, soundfont must be loaded into ram (0x00 is always loaded into ram. most audiobanks have a soundfont value of 255 however).

 ## 0xEA: Stop Script
 placeholder

 ## 0xE9: Set Note Priority
 placeholder

+dewtermines the note priority to be assigned to the channel. default note priority is 0x03, default "other" prio is 0x01. channel priority is shifted to determine actual priority used for priority calculation. sfx priority is calculated using distance from the camera as well as the default sfx priority (at some point sfx priority goes up by 300).

+priority 0x0A is equal to 625 (if `priority & 0x0F != 0` then `priority = priority` and `priority = priority >> 4` (priority/2^4). if `priority != 0` then `otherprio = priority`)

+no matter what sfx will cut voices out because only so many voices can be playing at once, and due to the way sfx are assigned to channels.

 ## 0xE8: Set Channel Parameters
 placeholder